21 Mar

 NOTE: for getting to know more about taxes and self building, please visit the government site for tax guidance and the following link: https://selfbuildportal.org.uk/vat-and-sdlt/

+Planning Fees usually involve only up to 2% on your building cost being the fee usually less than £ 500.
+What usually scares investors off is that they do not understand the process of doing a planning application, while instead this process is usually less complicated that you would think.
+There are certain restrictions if you buy for example a plot in a green belt, but if your plot has already permission to built or it is located between two plots where there are already existing buildings, most probably the process becomes much more straightforward.
 What happens is that your architect (assisted in the most complicated cases by a planning consultant) will produce the drawings that you will need to present to the council of your interest and they would reply giving you permission to build, (or not) within 2 months time (often much sooner than that).
 Sometimes, they will require some additional documents or few adjustments to be made on the drawings in order to release their permission, you will have to make these adjustments and after a review, your permission will be granted.

 Even if this is not mandatory, it is highly suggested that you would add a site insurance to your project from the moment you purchase the land and you become responsible for anything that happens on it.
 Often the builder insurance does not cover many types of damages that can happen to your building, and adding a site insurance you will be able to protect your investment and get peace of mind for many aspects that can go wrong during construction, like a theft of construction materials, a fire, or a flood.